james-pre/tempest/readme.md

-# Blankstorm Machine Learning
+# Tempest

-A simple C++ evolution simulator that allows you to train loose neural networks.
+Tempest is a machine learning engine written in C++ for training loose neural networks.

 ## Getting Started